Deadpikle/AvaloniaProgressRing/README.md

 ## Contributing

-All contributions and improvements are welcome!
+All contributions and improvements are welcome with one exception: no contributions made via AI or AI tools will be accepted at this time.
 Thanks for your involvement!

 ## License